 As an avid martial artist, I discovered yoga in college and quickly recognized its benefits when combined with my daily routine.
 In addition to easing muscle tension from my active lifestyle and a clearing my mind, I also felt more optimistic and enthusiastic.
 My passion for fitness inspired me to start teaching yoga so that others may experience the same benefits for themselves.
 I was inspired to teach kids yoga when a family member approached me asking if yoga could benefit a cousin.
 I now teach both children’s and adult yoga.
 “I have a mod for that,” is a comment I often say to my students.
 No matter where you are at in your body and abilities, I can help make the pose more accessible.
 “Absorb what is useful… and add what is uniquely your own” – Bruce Lee.
 This quote has been an inspiration since I started doing martial arts in college and continues to inspire me in yoga.
 Yoga is for everyone.
 I strive to help people feel empowered and confident in themselves so that they can find their own truth in yoga.

-Kayla is a passionate person who has been practicing yoga for the past 4 years and enjoys sharing her love of yoga with kids.
+Kayla is an athlete who has been practicing yoga for the past five years and enjoys sharing her love of yoga with kids.
 She has her bachelors and masters degrees from West Virginia University in the college of Media.
 This university is where she actually developed her love for Yoga.
-She started taking dance lessons when she was 10 years old, and she went on to pursue her love for dance by receiving a minor in dance.
+She started taking dance lessons when she was ten years old, and she went on to pursue her love for dance by receiving a minor in dance.
 With being naturally flexible, she decided to not give up on her talents.
 She received her 200 hour RYT training in Vinyasa yoga at Thrive Yoga in Rockville, MD, and has high hopes to strengthen her Yoga practice by someday teaching at a resort overseas.
+She also was a sprinter and hurdler on her middle and high school track and field team, where she won multiple awards and medals for her fast running ability.
 She currently works full-time as a Communications Officer for the government.
 When she’s not doing yoga she dedicates her spare time to increasing her flexibility, reading love novels, binge watching a great TV series, spending time with her Golden Retriever, taking videos/photos, traveling/hiking, and hanging out with her friends and family.
-Kayla teaches kids yoga and dance fitness with a dynamic, energetic, compassionate, humorous, and fun approach.
+Kayla teaches kids yoga, dance, and run club with a dynamic, energetic, compassionate, humorous, and fun approach.